Home · Travel Guides

 How far ahead should I book a tour for the best price?

 The best price usually comes from booking 6+ months ahead (early-bird) or 2 to 4 weeks before departure (last-minute).
 The 6-month window is more reliable.
-For most travellers, 3 to 4 months ahead balances price, availability, and peace of mind.
+For most travelers, 3 to 4 months ahead balances price, availability, and peace of mind.

 Are last-minute tour deals worth the risk?

-For genuinely flexible travellers, yes, savings of 20 to 40% are real.
+For genuinely flexible travelers, yes, savings of 20 to 40% are real.
 They work well for popular group tour routes with frequent departures.
-They're a poor strategy for bucket-list experiences or if you have flights already booked around specific dates.
+They’re a poor strategy for bucket-list experiences or if you have flights already booked around specific dates.

 What is the cheapest month to book a tour?